Skip to main content

 How it works

-In the standard connector for Dime.Scheduler in Business Central, source types are created by the FastTrack wizard or the Dime.Scheduler setup page.
-Whenever you enable a module, a new entry will be created in the Dime.Scheduler Source Types list.
+In the standard connector for Dime.Scheduler in Business Central, you don't create source types by hand.
+The FastTrack wizard or the Dime.Scheduler setup page does it for you: whenever you enable a module, a new entry appears in the Dime.Scheduler Source Types list.

 Connector Setup